hallofdreams/hallofdreams.github.io/_posts/2024-07-04-Train-To-Hell-one-shot-rpg.md

 ### On Demon Pacts

-It is extremely likely the players will form a pact with a demon, out of necessity or otherwise.
-It is very tempting to just screw the players, and if they were too foolish, it's fine to do so, but just removing a player from the game is no fun.
+It is extremely likely the desperados will form a pact with a demon, out of necessity or otherwise.
+It is very tempting to just screw the desperados, and if they were too foolish, it's fine to do so, but just removing a player from the game is no fun.
 Try to make their life hard without killing them, and try to ensure what they get is interesting or a challenge in some way.
-Sure if a player trades his left hand for wealth, you _should_ just give them a massive pile of gold and ask them how they plan to transport it, but otherwise, try to expand their options.
+Sure if a desperado trades his left hand for wealth, you _should_ just give them a massive pile of gold and ask them how they plan to transport it, but otherwise, try to expand their options.
 In general whatever they trade should be inconvenient but not crippling.
 It's better to say “Your Desperado can only talk in three word sentences now, and if he breaks this rule the last word he says becomes a loud shriek everyone in the car can hear'' than it is to say “Your Desperado can no longer talk.” make it something fun to work around.
 Some thoughts on things the players might trade: